-Writer based in London, UK.
+Journalist, researcher, and writer based in London, UK.

 My creative practice includes essays, fiction, and visual art.
 I am slowly building a portfolio here.